Mastering The Right Function In Vba: Unlock Powerful Excel Solutions

 -

-, and many others.
-You can call these functions from your VBA code to perform calculations. -
+Built-in Functions: These are pre-defined functions within Excel, such as SUM, AVERAGE, and many others.
+You can call these functions from your VBA code to perform calculations.

 User-defined Functions (UDFs): These are custom functions created by the user.
-UDFs allow you to extend Excel’s functionality beyond built-in functions.
+UDFs allow you to extend Excelโs functionality beyond built-in functions.

 -